SruthiKrish19/js-meetup-jest/README.md

 ## Contents
 In this example I have covered the basics of writing test cases with jest.
-1. Writing test cases for functions test() and grouping using describe().
+1. Writing test cases for functions using test() and grouping using describe().
 2. Writing Postive and Negative testcases example.
-3. Mocking function calls and validating invocation.
+3. Mocking function calls and validating function invocation.
 4. Snapshot testing example.
 5. Generating Code Coverage reports.